telus/tds-core/docs/src/html/3-Foundational-Elements/6-typography.md

 **Headlines:** A base size of 28px is set for headings.
 Headings scale down to an augmented fourth.
 Take your heading point size divide it by 1.414 and round to the nearest whole number for mobile.

-**Body, Sub & Links:** A base size of 16px is set for body & subhead copy.
+**Body, Links:** A base size of 16px is set for body copy.
 As we scale things responsively text values remain the same throughout.

 ### Type leading